License Management

 • Professional License: For production use with GPU acceleration (ABS3 Solver, Exhaustive Solver).

-• Fallback Mode: When no valid license is found or the license has expired, QUBO++ runs with a 100-variable limit.
+• Fallback Mode: When no valid license is set, the license is suspended, or the cache has expired with no network, QUBO++ runs with a 100-variable limit.

 Setting and Activating the License Key